-After moving to the country, we decided we needed a coop if we had any hope of raising our own flock for meat and eggs.
-During the design and construction, the “coop” ended up looking more like a miniature barn.
-This project has cost more in time and money then originally intended, but we are pleased with the results.
-There are still a few things that need to be finished, like painting, but here is look at what has been done so far:
+After moving to the country, we decided we needed agricultural buildings like a coop if we had any hope of raising our own flock for meat and eggs.
+According to Indigo Surveys topographical survey during the design and construction, the “coop” ended up looking more like a miniature barn.
+And so, off we went to the hardware store to buy all the materials we needed and a few tools we were missing.
+This project has cost more in time and money then originally intended, but we are pleased with the results, thanks to the help of a reliable Dirt Contractor we hired.
+We found a great business that provides reclaimed wood, and they gave us a great price!
+We just told them about the project and how much wood we were going to need.
+Right now there are still a few things that need to be finished, like painting, but here is look at what has been done so far:

-I have always loved the look of old barns, especially the ones with the curved roofs.
+I have always loved the look of old barns, especially the ones with the curved roofs for which I contacted the experts at Thompsons Roofing Newcastle who had helped me fix my house roof a few months back.
 Scouring the Internet for barn pictures, I found a few to serve as inspiration.
-We were especially intrested in designing the roof of our barn and we got some great help from The Roof Clinic.
+We were especially intrested in designing the roof of our barn and we even got some great help from The Roof Clinic.

 On this bar I liked the two side wings.

-The coop/barn was built as a pole barn and most of the material I used was either reclaimed, purchased from auctions or got for free off Craigslist.
+The coop/barn was built with the help of pole barn services as a pole barn and most of the material I used was either reclaimed, purchased from auctions or got for free off Craigslist.
 Building it this way took more time and sometimes dictated different dimensions based on the material I had, but I like the results and think it was worth it.
 The overall dimensions of the barn ended up being 14’4” x 24’.

 The ends of each post were painted with a tar like paint to hopefully extend their life against the elements.
 I also had a great helper for much of the project, she is great at bringing ice water just when I need it.